 The Governance, Nomination and Compensation Committee (the "Committee") is responsible for determining the conditions of employment and compensation of the Chief Executive Officer, making recommendations to the Board and reviewing the compensation of the other executive officers.
-The Board may also review from time to time other compensation issues within the Corporation in general, including the directors' compensation.
+The Committee may also review from time to time other compensation issues within the Corporation in general, including the directors' compensation.

-The Committee is comprised of Marc Duchesne (chairman) and Roger Demers, each of whom is independent.
-A description of the experience of each of such member that is relevant to his responsibilities is contained in this Proxy Circular under the heading "Matters to be Acted Upon at the Meeting - Election of Directors".
-The Corporation considers that the public company board membership and management experience of the members of the Committee provide the members with appropriate experience and skills relevant to the responsibilities and ability to make decisions on the suitability of the Corporation's compensation policy and practices.
-The Committee held one meeting during the financial year ended December 31, 2019.
+In 2020, the Committee was comprised of Rejean Gourde, chair and Isabel Rocha, each of whom was independent.
+A description of the experience of each Committee member that is relevant to such member's responsibilities is contained in this Proxy Circular under the heading "Matters to be Acted Upon at the Meeting - Election of Directors".
+The Corporation considers that the public company board membership and the management experience of the members of the Committee provide them with appropriate experience, skills relevant to the responsibilities and the ability to make decisions on the suitability of the Corporation's compensation policy and practices.
+The Committee held two meetings during the financial year ended December 31, 2020.